-3.3.2.3.2.1.
-Mow a strip of vegetation along edge of pavement or unpaved shoulder, in accordance with details shown on the plans.
+3.2.1.
+Strip Mowing.
+Mow a strip of vegetation along edge of pavement or unpaved shoulder shown on the plans.

 Mow to provide sight distance at horizontal curves, intersections, driveways, and ramps.

 Mow to right of way line where specified.